 - Memorandum of Understanding Between Richard L. Roudebush Veterans Affairs Medical Center and Indiana University Concerning Utilization of Indiana University's Institutional Review Boards

-audit, continuing noncompliance, for-cause (directed) audit, internal audit, noncompliance, not-for-cause (scheduled) audit, preventive action, principal investigator, regulatory agencies, research, research personnel, serious adverse event, sponsorBack to top
+audit, continuing noncompliance, corrective action, for-cause (directed) audit, human subject, institutional review board (IRB), internal audit, noncompliance, not-for-cause (scheduled) audit, preventive action, principal investigator, regulatory agencies, research, research personnel, serious noncompliance, sponsor, unanticipated problem involving risks to subjects or others (UPIRTSO)